Newborn Screening: Hemoglobinopathies

 Hemoglobinopathy testing is offered as a follow-up test on specimens reported as abnormal by Newborn Screening and on infants greater than six months of age.
 It tests only for hemoglobin identification.
 This test is also used to screen blood samples from individuals and family studies for hemoglobin S (sickle cell) and other hemoglobinopathies.
 Isoelectric focusing (IEF) and high performance liquid chromatography (HPLC) are utilized in the testing process.
 Hemoglobinopathy services are available to public and private providers for the purposes of prenatal screening, family studies, and follow-up testing.
 The laboratory does not have the capacity to perform sickle cell trait testing for the purposes of school and college athletics..

 Specimen Identification, Collection and Shipment for Filter Paper Spots

-- A hemoglobin electrophoresis filter paper collection can be ordered from the Laboratory Mailroom by using the portal system to order supplies.
+- A hemoglobin electrophoresis filter paper collection form (DHHS 1859) can be ordered from the Laboratory Mailroom by using the portal system to order supplies.

 - Complete the entire identification section on the form with ballpoint pen, making sure all copies are legible.
 It is imperative that the following information is given: patient's name or unique identifier, patient address, sex, race, birth date, blood specimen collection date, transfusion information, Medicaid number, complete name and address of submitter, and EIN.